 Fatigued from battling financial strains caused by a struggling U.S. economy, Dr. George resigned from the presidency in 1913, but retained his professorship of Religious Education for five more years.

 J. J. McMurtry

-An unsuccessful start to a $500,000 endowment campaign led to McMurtry's resignation in 1916, after only two years as president.
+Further undercutting Dr. McMurtry’s tenure was an untimely and unsuccessful start to a $500,000 endowment campaign.
+This led to Dr. McMurtry's resignation in 1916, after less than three years as president.

-Two successful fundraising campaigns paid for repairs to a number of buildings.
-But the college's financial troubles had already become one of the several complaints that alumni committees vocalized about Drury's leadership.
-In 1939, the board of trustees unanimously adopted a resolution that Nadal retire.
+Two successful fundraising campaigns paid for repairs to a number of buildings, but the college's financial troubles had become a complaint about Drury's leadership.
+The Board of Trustees unanimously adopted a resolution that Nadal retire in 1939.

 James F. Findlay

-War again loomed on the horizon as James F. Findlay was hired in 1940.
-But during World War II, enrollment actually increased, as the number of incoming freshman more than offset the numbers lost to the war effort.
-This was due to an aggressive recruitment policy and the newly implemented Drury Plan – a curriculum that allowed students to craft their own courses of study with help from advisors.
-Between the end of the war and the 1949-50 school year, enrollment skyrocketed from 489 to 901 students.
+James F. Findlay was hired in 1940, just a little more than one year before Japan’s attack on Pearl Harbor on December 7, 1941.
+Unlike World War I, enrollment increased during World War II, as the number of incoming freshmen was far greater than the number lost to the war effort.
+An aggressive recruitment policy and the newly implemented Drury Plan – a curriculum that allowed students to craft their own courses of study with help from advisors – played a major role in the boosted enrollment.
+Between the end of the war and the 1949-50 school year, enrollment grew exponentially from 489 to 901 students.

 The postwar enrollment growth led to a surge in new construction over the next several years.
-New buildings included Weiser Gym, which was built using a WWII government surplus airplane hangar, and Atha Pool.
-Much-needed new residence halls included Turner, Belle and Sunderland, as well as another addition to Wallace Hall.
-The Panhellenic Building and Walker Library were also added.
+New buildings included Weiser Gym, Atha Pool, Turner, Belle and Sunderland residence halls, the Panhellenic building and Walker Library.

 Alfred O. Canon

 The Tenth President (1968-1970)